2018 Q1 - Q3

 The company goal was to improve top line product metrics like Total Time Spent by realizing the vision.

-My goal was to deliver a package of experiences that empower Smule users sing together and connect in live easily and pleasantly.
+My goal was to deliver the first package of experiences across platforms that empower Smule users to sing together and connect in live.

 Based on the vision, there are 3 user roles: